Eribakova/CS5010/README.md

 ## Experimental Design

 In this section, we discuss how we analyzed the data.
-Python code is in the files,
+The analysis and visualization code is primarily in the file monthtomonth.ipynb.

-Our central analytic question is whether bikesharing declined in Virginia.
-To what extent did the number of trips change?
-Did the pandemic foster a boom in demand like in Chicago?
-Or, did bikesharing in DC decline in response to public health concerns and restrictions?
-If the public were consistently taking increased precautions in all aspects of their public behavior we would expect to see bikesharing decrease and for trips to be shorter, especially in more crowded areas.
+Our approach was to compare bike sharing patterns 'pre-COVID' and 'post-COVID'.
+Because bicycling is a seasonal activity we also decided to compare patterns month-by-month - for example, to compare June 2019 (pre-COVID) to June 2020 (post-COVID).

 There are several confounding factors and limitations.
-First, we don't know how the rider adjusted all aspects of their behavior to reduce risk - e.g., mask wear.
-Anecdotally, mask wear was not
+First, we don't know how the rider adjusted all aspects of their behavior to reduce risk - e.g., mask wear and diversion away from crowded trails to city streets.
+Anecdotally, mask wear was not common in DC during outdoor exercise particularly in the summer.
+Secondly, Capital Bikeshare made free memberships available to essential workers during 2020, an additional source of demand with unknown time-of-day and day-of-week patterns.

-We performed pre-post comparisons of Capital Bikeshare ridership to show to impact of the pandemic in the DC metro area, ultimately focusing on VA.

-XXXX